gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 &nbsp;

-## Adding a public SSH key to your Git server
+## Adding a Public SSH Key to Your Git Server

-Add a public SSH key to your remote git host to prepare its repositories for connection with the Git Integration for Jira app.
+Add a public SSH key to your remote git host to prepare its repositories for connection with Git Integration for Jira.

-Do the following steps to setup SSH for your remote git host:
+To set up SSH for your remote git host:

-1. Login to your remote git host service.
+1. Log in to your remote git host service.

 2. Go to the SSH configuration page, if supported.

     See examples: [Adding SSH key in GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) or [Adding SSH key in GitLab](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account).

-3. Paste the public key to the provided box (GitLab) or upload the public key file and complete the setup (GitHub).
+3. Paste the public key in the provided box (GitLab) or upload the public key file and complete the setup (GitHub).

 4. Verify your SSH connection to the git host server.